lucono/xtypejs/README.md

 - Provides concise, performant, readable, data and type validation for JavaScript, using close to 40 highly efficient, data-validating pseudo types.
 - Improves application efficiency and readability by unifying the most basic but common data and type validations in JavaScript apps, into single, concise, highly optimized operations.
 - Employs bitwise operations, data pre-processing, and memory-efficient memoization for fast, robust performance in small and large apps and libraries.
-- Compatible with nodejs, requirejs, and regular script tag.
+- Ready for nodejs, requirejs, and regular script tag.
 - Website &ndash; **[xtype.js.org](http://xtype.js.org)**

 ### Go from this: